ArafatAbdussalam/ArafatAbdussalam/README.md

 I am Arafat Abdussalam, A Software Engineer with interest in building web applications using Front-end technologies and NodeJs, gradually on the track of learning DevOps - CI/CD.

-I am also an open-source contributor, a technical writer & a member of the CNCF and Wagtail community.
+I am also an open-source contributor, a technical writer & a member-contributor of the CNCF and Wagtail community.
 Hey! the goal is to be consistent.

 ---------------------